ES-1085/project-lab-rats/data/README.md

 ## whr_2016.csv

+This dataset contains 13 variables and 157 observations.

 - `Country`: name of country
 - `Region`: geographic region where the country is located
 - `Happiness Rank`: ranking position of the country in question in the world happiness report of 2015